-- a use in the area, although new low density residential development is not permitted.
-Highway commercial type uses are not permitted, nor are auto-related facilities such as drive-through facilities in conjunction with other commercial uses.
-Urban Plazas are to be provided in conjunction with new development at the Main Street and Vodden Street intersection, as semi-public space through increased building setbacks at the corner.
-Other open space opportunities such as parkettes and/or urban plazas may be accommodated in the Main Street North Gateway areas. - b.
+- b.
 The Development Permit Regulations shall establish minimum and maximum height requirements for within the Gateway area.
 Controls for height, massing and commercial uses will be established to ensure that an appropriate transition to neighbouring low-rise areas and important buildings is maintained.
 Standards for parking, building design, provisions of sustainable streetscape elements, among others shall also be established, to ensure a high-quality urban environment, including a comfortable pedestrian realm. - c.
 All development shall be appropriately set back from existing residential development located outside of the DPS area.
 Setbacks along street edges will be established to provide for views into the Main Street North area to landmarks such as Grace United Church and City Hall and respect setbacks to existing historic buildings. - d.
 All development within the Gateway Areas shall be supported by a Comprehensive Development Plan prepared to the satisfaction of the City.
-This plan shall include: - a detailed overall land use plan, identifying the location of all proposed uses; - ii. a detailed phasing plan that describes the sequencing of development and the timing of any infrastructure improvements;
+This plan shall include: - a detailed overall land use plan, identifying i. the location of all proposed uses; - a detailed phasing plan that describes the ii. sequencing of development and the timing of any infrastructure improvements;

-- iii. a plan showing the location of any future public lands that may be dedicated to the City as part of the approval process; - iv. the proposed built-form of the development including type, height and architectural treatments; - v. the location of appropriate access points onto the abutting road network; - the location of pedestrian, vehicular and service circulation and access and parking areas in the context of an overall parking management strategy; and, - vii. urban design guidelines, proposed streetscape components and the location of proposed landscaping. - e.
+- a plan showing the location of any future iii. public lands that may be dedicated to the City as part of the approval process: - the proposed built-form of the development iv. including type, height and architectural treatments: - the location of appropriate access points V. onto the abutting road network; - the location of pedestrian, vehicular and vi. service circulation and access and parking areas in the context of an overall parking management strategy; and, - design guidelines, vii. urban proposed streetscape components and the location of proposed landscaping. - e.
 Building massing, height and form shall have consideration for minimizing wind and shadow impacts. - f.
 Within the Gateway Areas, developments shall provide a continuous street wall along Main Street North and Vodden Street.
 The built form of the development must define and support the adjacent streets and open space. - g.
 A variety of Urban Places shall be provided at the corners of the Main Street, Church Street and Vodden intersections.
 These may be in the forms of Plazas or Squares.
 The urban places can be public or semi-public.
 The main role of Urban Places is to contribute to the process of "place making" and to create destinations that promote a culture of walking. - h.
-To support the establishment of a gateway to the historic downtown at the southern corners of the Main Street and Vodden Street intersection, and at the Church Street and Main Street intersection, development proposals at these locations will be required to provide a semi-private urban space at the corner, as a condition to the development
+To support the establishment of a gateway to the historic downtown at the southern corners of the Main Street and Vodden Street intersection, and at the Church Street and Main Street intersection, development proposals at these locations will be required to provide a semi-private urban space at the corner, as a condition to the development of the lands.
+This shall be established through increased building setbacks to the property line and provision of appropriate amenities.

-- of the lands.
-This shall be established through increased building setbacks to the property line and provision of appropriate amenities. - The amount of land devoted to surface parking in these areas shall be minimized with the majority of the required parking being provided in a structured underground parking garage.
+i.
+The amount of land devoted to surface parking in these areas shall be minimized with the majority of the required parking being provided in a structured underground parking garage.